On this page you will find answers to some of the most commonly asked questions we receive at the Parents Victoria office.

 What are the rules around raffles?

-If a club plans to raise funds by means of a raffle or bingo or other minor gambling activities, permission and instructions must be obtained from the Victorian Commission for Gambling Regulation.
-For more information, see Community and Charitable Gaming Application Process and Requirements on the VCGLR website.
+If a club plans to raise funds by means of a raffle or bingo or other minor gambling activities, permission and instructions must be obtained from the Victorian Gambling and Casino Control Commission.
+For more information, see Community and Charitable Gaming Application Process on the VGCCC website.

 How are schools expected to provide financial reports to Parent Clubs?

 Principals and Business Managers are encouraged to work closely with Parent Clubs and on request (usually once per month), provide the club with a copy of the sub-program’s CASES21 Variance Report and Transaction Report.
 It is recommended that the parents’ club meet with the principal and/or Business Manager to discuss timelines which work for both the school and parents’ club.

 See the Policy and Advisory Library for more information.

 Do we need a Treasurer, or can we just leave it to the school Business Manager?